 I have worked with artists, designers and makers across disciplines who open their doors to the public, to help them get clarity on why/how to make the best of open studios.
 This often looks at the long term.
 Where do you want to be?
 How do you want to be perceived?
 How does each event forward your long term vision for your creative career?
 From looking at the bigger picture, next steps become more obvious, such as identifying goals for the event, who you want to come, where you want to promote it.
 People have put together their action plans, brainstormed new possibilities, changed their mindsets: what you think visitors want before, during and after the event and if you are nervous, how you can be yourself and make the event work for you.

 As with all coaching, there is no ‘one size fits all’ as each person has their own individual goals and motivations.
-If you are feeling challenged by an upcoming open studios, or want to work through how to make the most of it, contact me for a Light the Blue Touchpaper introductory coaching session to see if we could work together.
+If you are feeling challenged by an upcoming open studios, or want to work through how to make the most of it, check out how we could work together and get in touch.